aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

         * depending on the error you get from the underlying API (for the import key pair example, for a given error from [Error codes for the Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/errors-overview.html)), you want to map it to a given error from [Handler error codes](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test-contract-errors.html).
 For example, if an EC2 API returns an `InvalidKeyPair.NotFound` client error you want to return a `HandlerErrorCode.NotFound` handler error with a `ProgressEvent`;
         * if your resource type will require time to stabilize (for example, reaching to a state where the resource is fully available), use a stabilization mechanism on *create*, *update*, and *delete* handlers: you return a `ProgressEvent` with an `OperationStatus.IN_PROGRESS` the first time a handler is called, and for subsequent calls of that handler until your desired state is reached, you drive next steps by checking on the progress status by calling the *read* handler (where, for example, you check for a specific property value to determine creation complete or in progress).

 You can see examples of topics described above in the `src/awssamples_ec2_importkeypair/handlers.py` sample resource type: each handler makes calls to given EC2 API(s), for which there is a relevant set of permissions set in the schema as you have seen earlier.
-The example resource type leverages exception handling mechanism described above, whereas a downstream API error message is captured and returned along with a handler error code mapped to a given EC2 API.
+The sample resource type leverages exception handling mechanism described above, whereas a downstream API error message is captured and returned along with a handler error code mapped to a given EC2 API.
 Even if, for the key pair import use case, a stabilization process is not necessarily needed, the sample resource type illustrates an example of a callback mechanism used in *create*, *update*, and *delete* handlers.

 #### Running unit tests

 As part of software development best practices, you want to write *unit tests* to increase your level of confidence that your code works the way you expect.
-As mentioned in these [notes](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python#unit-tests), the `AWSSamples::EC2::ImportKeyPair` example resource type includes unit tests in the `src/awssamples_ec2_importkeypair/tests` directory.
+As mentioned in these [notes](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python#unit-tests), the `AWSSamples::EC2::ImportKeyPair` sample resource type includes unit tests in the `src/awssamples_ec2_importkeypair/tests` directory.
 If you look at the `test_handlers.py` file in that directory (that should be on your machine as part of the repository clone/download choice you made earlier), you will see test utility functions described at the beginning and, about at half-way through the file, unit tests that consume such utility functions to perform tests including validating return values and exceptions being thrown.
 Objects, that include function calls such as EC2 API calls, are replaced/patched in tests with mock objects calls by leveraging the [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) mock object library.

 Let's run unit tests!
-Make sure you are in the directory that is at the root level of the `AWSSamples::EC2::ImportKeyPair` example resource type (i.e., inside the `python` directory), and that you have followed prerequisites in the previous topic.
+Make sure you are in the directory that is at the root level of the `AWSSamples::EC2::ImportKeyPair` sample resource type (i.e., inside the `python` directory), and that you have followed prerequisites in the previous topic.
 Next, choose to run unit tests as follows:

 ```shell
 $ pytest --cov src --cov-report term-missing
 ```

 You should get an output indicating unit tests results, along with a total coverage percentage value.
-Unit tests in the example resource type leverage a `.coveragerc` file at the root of the project that contains [configuration](https://coverage.readthedocs.io/en/latest/config.html) choices that include a required test coverage value.
+Unit tests in the sample resource type leverage a `.coveragerc` file at the root of the project that contains [configuration](https://coverage.readthedocs.io/en/latest/config.html) choices that include a required test coverage value.

 #### Running contract tests

-In subsequent steps on this lab, you will locally test and then submit, to the CloudFormation Registry in your account, the `AWSSamples::EC2::ImportKeyPair` example resource type as a private extension.
+In subsequent steps on this lab, you will locally test and then submit, to the CloudFormation Registry in your account, the `AWSSamples::EC2::ImportKeyPair` sample resource type as a private extension.

 As you build your resource type, and very early in the development process, you want to make sure to leverage the [Resource type handler contract](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test-contract.html), that describes requirements for you to adhere to when you implement the business logic of your handlers.
 Enforcement of the handler contract is done when you submit a public resource type to the Registry, whereas in that case you are required to pass contract tests: this is important to make sure a high quality bar is maintained on behalf of external customers consuming your resource type.

 {{% notice note %}}
-When you submit a private resource type, unless you use an `aws`, `amzn`, `alexa`, `amazon`, `awsquickstart` namespace, contract tests do not run.
-As part of best practices though, you should try to adhere to contract tests specifications very early in your development process anyway.
+Contract tests must pass in order to publish a public resource type, and do not run when you submit a private resource type.
+As part of best practices though, you should try to adhere to contract tests specifications very early in your development process.
 {{% /notice %}}

-Let's run contract tests for the example resource type!
-First, let's set up test support infrastructure as described on these [notes](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python#contract-tests) for the example resource type.
-Contract tests for the example resource type will create, update, and delete test-only key pair resources in your account.
+Let's run contract tests for the sample resource type!
+First, let's set up test support infrastructure as described on these [notes](https://github.com/aws-cloudformation/aws-cloudformation-samples/tree/main/resource-types/awssamples-ec2-importkeypair/python#contract-tests) for the sample resource type.
+Contract tests for the sample resource type will create, update, and delete test-only key pair resources in your account.
 Key pair information, such as name and tags, will be provided in files in the `inputs` directory in the project, and the public key material will be consumed from an exported value of a CloudFormation stack you create.
 For more information on how to pass test data to contract tests, see [Specifying input data for use in contract tests](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test.html#resource-type-test-input-data).

 {{% notice note %}}
 Contract tests will make real API calls.
 Make sure your configuration is set up to point to your test AWS account, so to use either relevant environment credentials or relevant credentials from the Boto3 credential chain.